jcinnamond/dotup/README.md

 things.
 It runs some scripts to update a number of important files under your home directory, so there is the potential for something going wrong.*

-The best way to get started is to clone this repo, change `REPO` at the top of `bin/dotup`, replace the contents of `dotfiles` with your own setup and then run the dotup file.
+The best way to get started is to fork this repo, change `REPO` at the top of `bin/dotup`, replace the contents of `dotfiles` with your own setup and then run the dotup file.
 The project is designed to be self- installing, so you can do something like this: